Smog, Partly Cloudy Weather Forecast For City - UrduPoint

 Smog, Partly Cloudy Weather Forecast For City

-The local Met Office has forecast smog, partly cloudy and very cold weather for the city for next 24 hours
+The local Met Office has forecast smog, partly cloudy and very cold weather for city during next 24 hours

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 24th Nov, 2020 ) :The local Met Office has forecast smog, partly cloudy and very cold weather for the city for next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 26th Nov, 2020 ) :The local Met Office has forecast smog, partly cloudy and very cold weather for city during next 24 hours.

-The maximum temperature 21 centigrade and the lowest 13 centigrade were recorded during last 24 hours.
+The highest maximum temperature 22 centigrade and the lowest minimum 9 centigrade were recorded during last 24 hours.

 The smog, partly cloudy and very cold weather have also been forecast for rest of the region.